OpenDSA/OpenDSA/RST/source/Shellsort.rst

      <img id="shellsort_av4_check_mark" class="prof_check_mark" src="_static/Images/green_check.png" />
    </div>

-Each sublist of 3 elements would also be sorted using an Insertion Sort, as shown next.
+Each sublist of 3 records would also be sorted using an Insertion Sort, as shown next.

 .. raw:: html